pslisko/performa365docs/docs/howto/manage_activities/html5.rst

 .. note:: When editing an activity, you will not be able to change its type.
 .. note:: Activity will be updated to all enrolled learners who have not yet finished the course, regardless if they have finished the activity or not.
 .. note:: Changing the status of the activity to *OFF* will only hide it from learners who haven't completed it.
-All learners who have completed the activity will still be able to see in their activity list.
+All learners who have completed the activity will still be able to see in their course activity list.

 Delete an HTML5 activity
 *************************************************